worktheclock/replit.github.io/tutorials/08-storing-secrets-and-history.md

 We removed the sensitive information from our project, but it's not actually completely gone.
 It's securely placed in our environment variables pane, but it's also still saved in the repl's history.

-Repl.it saves every change you make to a project so that you can always go back to previous versions if you make a mistake or need to check what has changed.
+Replit saves every change you make to a project so that you can always go back to previous versions if you make a mistake or need to check what has changed.

 Click on the history button in the top bar, as shown below.